foundry-rs/starknet-foundry/design_documents/parametrizing_tests_with_fixed_values.md

 For good user experience, we should aim to implement parametrized tests in such a way that cases results are displayed in deterministic order and grouped together.

-Test execution itself can be performed in any order as long as we display the results in grouped manner.
+Test execution itself can be performed in any order as long as we display the results in a grouped manner.
 We can follow the fuzzed tests implementation for this.

 ### Behavior of `--exit-first` Flag